 The Chinese population keeps diversifying itself.
 As a result, competition is more and more fierce.
 Companies or brands face two major problems.
 They need to segment the market differently and propose even more localized products.
 If segmented right, 80 percent of your company’s sales come from 20 percent of your customers.
 Millennials were the main target as they represent companies’ key source of growth.
 However, some brands started to focus on younger generations.

-The post-90s generation includes Chinese born between 1990 and 1999 a timeframe almost similar to the Generation Z but described more negatively.
+The post-90s generation includes Chinese born between 1990 and 1999 a timeframe almost similar to Generation Z but described more negatively.
 It is the second only child generation and they only have known a modern urban China.

 Older generations use terms such as lazy and selfish to describe them.
 Thanks to a rising disposable income, the middle-class in China is growing fast.
-Its number already overpassed the entire population of the United-States.
-This makes China the country has the highest number of middle-income class population.
+Its number already overpassed the entire population of the United States.
+This makes China the country that has the highest number of middle-income class population.
 Another segment is the town youth.
 They represent all the Chinese between 18 and 30 years old living in third and fourth-tier cities.

 491.4 Billion Yuan of Revenue

-491.4 billion yuan is an estimation of China’ online advertising revenue of 2019.
+491.4 billion yuan is an estimation of China’s online advertising revenue of 2019.
 A number expected to keep growing at a rate of 31 percent.
 70 percent of China’s total online advertising market is for mobile phones.
 This number is predicted to become 82.8 percent by the end of 2019.
 As we mentioned earlier, China’s most favored app is Wechat created by the Chinese firm Tencent.

 500 Million Users of Mini-video Apps

 There are more and more diverse marketing channels in China.
-Whereas Chinese internet users open their computer for search activities, they prefer using their mobiles for social media and video play.
+Whereas Chinese internet users open their computers for search activities, they prefer using their mobiles for social media and video play.
 Today, the online video ads market is worth 46 billion yuan (6.8 billion dollars), the OTT (Over The Top) market 4 billion yuan (592 million dollars), news ads market 42 billion yuan (6.2 billion dollars) and, online live broadcast marketing market 3.4 billion yuan (503 million dollars).
 As listed above, the advertisement formats are numerous.
 Previous content marketing and social media marketing showed promising results.
 Indeed, Chinese consumers perceive them as a source of information and a way to develop their knowledge.
 They are thus very interested to read about new or trendy topics.
 Chinese consumers also love short videos with 500 million monthly active users of short video apps accounted for in June 2018.
 It is considered an essential online marketing channel by many marketers.
 Even e-commerce giants such as Taobao, Tmall, and JD.com use this channel by cooperating with a dozen short video platforms.
 As a result, they attracted more than 100 million views.
 The trendiest short video apps are Kuaishou, Tik Tok and, Miaopai.
 Kuaishou is the most used one with 231 million monthly active users followed closely by Tik Tok, also known as Douyin, with 200 million of them.
 Tik Tok registered more than 12 thousand verified organization accounts which include companies, government agencies, and media.

 70% purchase through social media

-With Chinese millennials and younger generation constantly connected thanks to their smartphone, their time spent on social media and blogs such as Wechat and Weibo keeps increasing.
+With Chinese millennials and the younger generation constantly connected thanks to their smartphone, their time spent on social media and blogs such as Wechat and Weibo keeps increasing.
 It is estimated that 70 percent of Chinese born after the millennial generation will directly go on social media to purchase products or services.
 Thus, the importance of the KOL market in China.
-They can be divided into three types: influential bloggers, celebrities and Wanghong (internet celebrities).
+They can be divided into three types: influential bloggers, celebrities, and Wanghong (internet celebrities).

 KOLs have a powerful influence on consumers due to their creation of relevant and quality content.
 Spreading brand awareness through social and live broadcasting e-commerce generates an increase in sales.
 As we can see a decreasing number of KOL ads on Weibo and Wechat, their influence on vertical platforms such as live-streaming is growing consequently.
 In 2019, it is expected that brands will increase their investment in KOLs.
 Indeed, not only they will hire a more significant number of them but also, their prices are rising.